Damian-11/quizbot/README.md

 The `:Add()` method accepts three arguments:
 - **The question text (string).** This is the message that the script will send once it reaches this question.
 Make it short and concise.
   `"What does the word 'Agua' mean in Spanish?"`
-- **Possible choices (table containing a list of strings).** **The first item in the table is the correct answer.** The order you specify the questions in does not matter, as they will be presented in a random order when the script runs.
+- **Possible choices (table containing a list of strings).** **The first item in the table is the correct answer.** The order you specify the answer options in does not affect the order they are sent in.
+The order they are sent in will always be randomized.
   `{"Water", "Milk", "Dog", "The number 5"}`.
 The correct answer here is *Water*, since it is the first item.
 - **Number of points. (number, optional).** If you do not specify this value, the default (1) will be used.
 This is the amount of points the person who answered the question will receive.
 I recommend only setting this to 2 for hard questions.
 Otherwise, leave it blank to use the default.